Unsafe Conditions Safety Talk

 - Take action to immediately correct the condition if possible.

-- Stop work and involve the other personnel if situation requires you to do so.
+- Stop work and involve other personnel to have the condition corrected if the situation requires you to do so.

 - Follow through to ensure any hazards you identified are properly mitigated.